x4e/Blog/007-InvokeDynamic-Explained/index.md

 unlisted: true
 ---

-In the Java Virtual Machine version 7 the `CONSTANT_InvokeDynamic` constant pool type was introduced, followed it's cousin the `CONSTANT_Dynamic` type in version 11.
+In the Java Virtual Machine version 7 the `CONSTANT_InvokeDynamic` constant pool type was introduced, followed by its cousin the `CONSTANT_Dynamic` type in version 11.
 These two types are very complicated to understand and there seems to be a lack of sufficient resources to teach their purpose, functionality and use, so that is what I will attempt to do.

 # Method Handles